“Blessed are they who see beautiful things in humble places where other people see nothing.”

 – Camille Pissarro

 A student in my Digital Photography Made Simple course asked a most intelligent but difficult question during a recent Jerusalem workshop: How do I continue to be creative with subjects or locations I’ve photographed many times already?

 Every artist, I think, faces this ongoing challenge of paving new ground over worn turf.
+How do we continue to look anew upon things we have contemplated many times already?
 After all, if it worked once before, why not see if there’s more water from that same well?

 This is a photograph of part of a lupine flower, though not a typical rendering of the purple and magenta blossoms which joyfully color the Israeli landscape each spring.
-Instead, I allowed my mind and my eyes to drift past my expectations in search of something new, something which if described to you with only words, you’d be suspect to consider photographing.
+Instead, I allowed my mind and my eyes to drift past my expectations to seek out something new, something which if described to you with only words, you’d be suspect to consider photographing.